rohithegde/rohithegde.github.com/_posts/2022-01-11-az-700-certification-preparation.md

 ---
 layout: post
-title: "AZ-700 : Preparing for the Microsoft Network Engineer certification"
+title: "AZ-700 : Preparing for the Microsoft Azure Network Engineer certification"
 #category: general
 tags: [azure, cloud, certification]
 comments: true
 ---
-A brand new guide to prepare for the Microsoft Network Engineer certification(AZ-700) in 2022 - my toughest Azure exam as of this date.
+A brand new guide to prepare for the Microsoft Azure Network Engineer certification(AZ-700) in 2022 - my toughest Azure exam as of this date.
 <!-- TOC -->

 - [Background](#background)